 Welcome to the Goal Setting Facilitator Guide.
-This guide is intended to support those who work with adult learners, both experienced facilitators as well as those who are new to these roles.
+This guide is intended to support those who work with adult learners-both experienced facilitators as well as those who are new to these roles.
 All programs are different.
 Each program will facilitate the goal setting process in the context of a unique community.
 Within this publication, the terms families, parents, parenting adults, and caregivers are used interchangeably.
-This terminology identifies the family structures who may participate with our programming, such as the primary caregiver who might be one of the parents, a grandparent, or guardian.
+This terminology takes into account various family structures that may engage with programming, such as one where the primary caregiver is a parent, a grandparent, or a guardian.".

 This guide provides useful strategies, tips, and ready-to-print activities that will help you present goal setting to adult learners.
 These activities are intended to be interactive and visually engaging.
 You may want to modify them as you engage the learners in your classroom.
+See the quick guide below for the activities included.